Benefits Of Working As A Massage Therapist: 7 Reasons To Study Massage Therapy

 The massage industry is embarking upon an exciting phase.
 The benefits of body work are becoming more well-known and people are making time to experience therapy on a consistent basis.

-According to the Bureau of Labor and Statistics, the industry is growing faster than comparable industries with growth estimated at 22% by the year 2024.
+According to the, the industry is growing faster than comparable industries with growth estimated at 22% by the year 2024.

 The demand for well-trained massage therapists may be outpacing other career options because the practice is moving well beyond resorts and spas.